Best Cross-Platform IDEs Shortlist

 - Cross-language support: More IDEs are expanding their language support to cater to polyglot developers who work with multiple programming languages.
 This trend makes it easier for teams to use a single tool across different projects.

-- Focus on performance: There's a growing emphasis on optimizing IDE performance to handle large codebases smoothly.
+- Focus on performance: There's a growing emphasis on optimizing IDE software performance to handle large codebases smoothly.
 Vendors are working on minimizing startup times and resource usage, which is crucial for developers working on complex applications.

 What Is A Cross-Platform IDE?